Belupeti/digital-walkman/README.md

 - ```GPIO 15``` - Volume down button
 - ```GPIO 17``` - On-Line/mode button

+The input and output pins are interchangeable, but watch out for the UART and i2c wires, as only certain pins on the Pico can be used for these

 ### Firmware
 Set up your Pico for Micropython using the [documentation]("www.micropython.org/download").

 ### OLED
 If you would like to use an OLED display just copy `main.py`, `settings.txt`, `ssd.py` and `dfdriver.py` over to your Pico, and change the relevant values, if you arent't using the same pins as I am.